ferzeg3420/tutorialMode/README.md

 </div>
 ```

-3. Create a dialogue box that prompts the user to start the tutorial,
+What this does is create a dialogue box that prompts the user to
-and add the following id to it: `tutorial-modal`.
-You also need a
+start the tutorial, and add the following id to it: `tutorial-modal`.
-yes button with the following id `start-tutorial` and a no button
+You also need a yes button with the following id `start-tutorial`
-with the following id: `skip-tutorial`
+and a no button with the following id: `skip-tutorial`

-4. Add an id of `tutorial-focus-1` to the element that you want to
+4. Add a class of `tutorial-focus-1` to the element that you want
-focus on.
-And a matching id to the tooltip with id `tutorial-text-1`
+to focus on first.
+And a matching class to the tooltip with class
-that you want to be shown.
-The tooltips also need the classes
+`tutorial-text-1` that you want to be shown.
+The tooltips also need
-`tutorial-text` and `element-removed`.
+the classes `tutorial-text` and `element-removed`.

 5. Repeat previous step with the next number in the sequence
 `tutorial-focus-2`, `tutorial-focus-3` and so on.
 Same for the